GannettDigital/simulato/README.md

                     * A string that denotes the unique name of component when created
                 * `options`
                     * An object used for any data the user wants the component to have
+                * `dyanamicArea`
+                    * A string that denotes the dynamicArea this component should be a part of
 * `addComponent(component, state)`
     * Adds a created component with the given state
     * Parameters